C-Undritz/Community-Treats/README.md

 ## Font color
 * The colours FEDCD2 and EE6E73 were used when ever Mystery Quest was used.
-* the colour #47526B was used for all other content text.
+* The colour #47526B was used for all other content text.
-* plain white (#FFFFFF) was used for button text and icons, and in the desktop navbar links.
+* Plain white (#FFFFFF) was used for button text and icons, and in the desktop navbar links.

-# User feedback
+# User interaction feedback
 ## Buttons
 All of the buttons used throughout the site change from #9EDBCD to #EE6E73 when moused over.

 ## Links
-Where links from text are used, the well know blue text used throughoutthe web is used.
-This underlines when moused over.
+Where links from text are used, the well know blue text used throughout the web is used.
+These underline when moused over.

 ---
 ># **TECHNOLOGIES USED**